RulesCricketT20 World Cup

 ICC New Cricket Rules 2022-sportsest

-The International Cricket Council has issued new cricket rules for the Playing Conditions, all of which will take effect on October 1, 2022.
+The International Cricket Council has issued new cricket rules for the Playing Conditions, which will take effect on October 1, 2022.

-In the MCC’s revised 3rd Edition of the 2017 Code of the Laws of Cricket, the Men’s Cricket Committee, chaired by former India captain Sourav Ganguly, made recommendations for improvements to the Playing Conditions.
+In the MCC’s revised 3rd Edition of the 2017 Code of the Laws of Cricket, the Men’s Cricket Committee, chaired by former India captain Sourav Ganguly, recommended improvements to the Playing Conditions.

 The Women’s Cricket Committee also received the findings and approved the suggestions.

-• When a hitter is out Catch, despite whether the batters crossed before the catch was taken, the replacement batter will come in at the end the striker was.
+• When a hitter is out Catch, despite whether the batters crossed before the Catch was taken, the replacement batter will come in at the end striker.

 • The use of saliva to polish the ball has been prohibited in international cricket for more than two years as a temporary Covid-related precaution, and it is deemed suitable for the ban to be made permanent.